brand icon Mar4

 Bottoms: Opt for tailored shorts, skorts, or ankle-length pants.
 Avoid denim or overly casual or overly-short shorts.

 Shoes: Invest in comfortable golf shoes with non-metal spikes for traction.
 If you’re new, athletic sneakers may be acceptable.
-I love my TrueLinkswear golf shoes and I’ve tried about eight different pairs of shoes from three brands.
+I love my TrueLinkswear golf shoes and have tried about seven pairs of shoes from three brands.

 Accessories: A lightweight visor or hat protects you from the sun, and a golf glove improves your grip and prevents blisters.